adamrehn/ue4cli/README.md

 These commands relate to Unreal's automation system.
 Unless explicitly specified, the platform and project file path arguments will be automatically generated when invoking RunUAT:

 - `ue4 uat [ARGS]` - Invoke `RunUAT` with the specified arguments
-- `ue4 package [CONFIGURATION] [EXTRA UAT ARGS]` - Package a build of the Unreal project in the current directory using common packaging options, storing the result in a subdirectory named "dist".
-Default configuration is Shipping.

 Engine location detection